 How Can I Get a Default Removed from My Credit History

 Having defaults on your credit history can be really frustrating.
-Even if you are currently on a better financial track, you may still have problems borrowing money so clearing a default on bad credit history will be a top priority for you.
+Even if you are currently on a better financial track, you may still have problems borrowing money.
+Know how to get a default removed from your credit history.

 There are a few steps you can take to look into clearing a default on bad credit history – but you also need to be aware that there are certain durations that some negative marks are required to remain there.
 Being patient and waiting for these to clear isn’t always easy, but it’s sometimes necessary.

-Key steps to clearing a default on bad credit history
+Key steps to get a default removed on bad credit history

 Get a copy of your credit report